lakesareadesign/multi.pass/content/plugins/flatty-flat-admin-theme/readme.txt

 = Features =
 * Complete restyle of the login page
+* Add Google Recaptcha to the login page
 * Custom Login Logo
+* Custom Login Background
+* Custom Login CSS
 * Show custom footer on Login
+* Wordpress white-labeling
+* Hide widgets from the dashboard
+* Custom Logo in Admin Area
 * Modern look for admin sidebar
-* Company/Developer support box for your clients
+* Customer service support box for your clients
-* Increased margin and padding for better viewing
 * Choose any Wordpress admin color scheme
-* Wordpress white-labeling
-* Hide Wordpress standard top bar
+* Use the new simplified Flatty’s Top Bar
 * Display your site name in the admin area
-* Hide widgets from the dashboard

 = Plugins Suggested =
 Single page plugin install -> <a href="https://wordpress.org/plugins/shiny-updates/" target="_blank">Shiny Updates</a>